dbarj/database/adb-migration/06-data-pump-dblink/data-pump-dblink.md

 ## Task 1: Test mTLS to *RED* PDB

-To create a Database Link from Autonomous Database to another non-ADB database, it is required to use mTLS connection.
+To create a database link from Autonomous Database to another non-ADB database, it is required to use mTLS connection.

 How it works?
 With Mutual TLS (mTLS), both the server and the client present certificates.
 They mutually authenticate each other.
 In this case, not only the *RUBY* database wallet would be required, but also the *RED* database wallet.

 All the databases used on this lab are listening also on port 1522 using mTLS.
 We can chech that using lsnrctl:

-1. Use the *yellow* terminal 🟨.
+1. Use the *blue* 🟦 terminal.
 Check that *RED* database also authenticates using mTLS.

     ``` shell
     <copy>